BrunaMaciel/NLHospital/README.md

 • The "Project" pdf document that describes the project assignment.

+• The "Base Files-CDI provided" folder with all documentation provided by CDI to complete this project.

 • The "NL Hospital" pdf document that describes the project operation and its key functions.

 •	A SQL project that has the necessary scripts to implement the database used in the user application (Folder NLHDatabase).